qaware/mcp-server-kickstart/README.md

 ### Codeium (KiloCode) ✅ Tested

-Add this to your KiloCode MCP configuration:
+Add this to your KiloCode MCP configuration (you need to use SSE!):

 ```json
 {